 Online team-building games are fun and social – they encourage interaction among coworkers and help bring back the camaraderie of a physical office.

-The waters of the internet are full of options, but to inspire you, we recently discovered Bored – a suite of Slack games for remote teams.
+The depths of the internet is full of options, but to inspire you, we recently discovered Bored – a suite of Slack games for remote teams.
 You simply add the tool to your company Slack and play fun games with your colleagues right in the Slack channel.

 Apart from the ever-popular game of trivia, Bored has games in which you roast your colleagues, or play a game of accusations and deception.
 Recently, they launched ‘Icebreakers’ to help teammates get to know each other better by answering questions that are unconventional and fun.